Sign up to our Newsletter

 Step Four: Ace the LSAT

-The other score the admissions committee will consider heavily is your LSAT score.
+Admissions committees will consider your LSAT score.
 This score is arguably even more important than your GPA so it’s essential you spend a considerable amount of time preparing for this exam.

 Create a study schedule you’re confident you can commit to and use reliable study tools to increase your score.
 Top-ranking law schools will expect high scores, so it’s essential you have a target score in mind that you can work towards.